jmighion/computershare-transfer/README.md

 # computershare-transfer
-Transfer or sell all ESPP shares from Computershare to another brokerage.
+Transfer or sell all ESPP shares from Computershare to another brokerage or account.

 ---